-The Trade-in policy provides software investment protection when the customer is moving to a new Integrity server.
-To be eligible for credit, the licenses being traded in must be on a valid support agreement.
+VSI trade-in policy provides software investment protection when the customer is moving to a new Integrity server.
+To be eligible for credit, the user needs a valid license.
 The old software must be equivalent in function to the new software.
-The credit allowed cannot exceed 50% of the purchase price of the target license.
+The trade-in credit is 50% of the purchase price of the target license.
+NOTE: VSI supports trade-ins from Alpha and VAX.